manasomali/automatic-renamer/README.md

 ### Windows

-To run a test, call the script inside a folder with photos.
+1. To run a test, call the script inside the folder.

 ```
 python automatic-renamer.py .